timescale/docs.timescale.com-content/faq.md

 To summarize, TimescaleDB offers:
 * Ease-of-use: TimescaleDB is far easier to use because creating partitions (or what we call "chunks") is automatically performed for the user.
-Chunks will also be adaptively sized by the system as data rates and volumes fluctuate.
-All of the complexity of automatic, adaptive partitioning is abstracted away behind a "hypertable", which users interact with just as they would with a PostgreSQL table.
+All of the complexity of automatic partitioning is abstracted away behind a "hypertable", which users interact with just as they would with a PostgreSQL table.
 * Much higher ingest scale: TimescaleDB sees throughput more than 20X that of